 Once we’ve determined that an environmental issue warrants Ecojustice’s involvement, we begin the case development process.
 This typically involves gathering information, researching, and building the legal theory we will bring forward in the appropriate court.
 This is also where we start identifying the clients we will represent in the case.
 Thanks to the generosity of Ecojustice supporters, we represent every one of our clients free of charge.

 A special alchemy of legal theory, fact pattern, clients, and timing make for the ideal case.
-As a result, we can spend weeks, months, even in some special cases — years developing a case before it launches.
+As a result we can spend weeks, months, even sometimes years, developing a case before it launches — take our youth-led climate lawsuit for instance.
 Some of our legal victories end up going through multiple levels of court and appeal processes before being finalized, which a testament to the dedication of Ecojustice staff and the durability of the cases we build.

 Once a case is developed, we review it to ensure we have the resources and organizational commitment to see the case through to the end.
-From firsthand experience, we know that court cases can be long, arduous processes that demand a ton of financial and human resources.
+From more than thirty years of experience, we know that court cases can be long, arduous processes that demand a ton of financial and human resources.
 Luckily, some of Canada’s best and brightest environmental experts work at Ecojustice.
 And it’s thanks to the support of people like you that they get to do what they do.

 What happens to the work that doesn’t get selected for litigation?

-Despite our best efforts, limited resources and the lengthy nature of a legal challenge mean we cannot take on everything (though it would be nice!)
+Despite our best efforts, limited resources and the lengthy nature of a legal challenge mean we cannot take on everything.
 Occasionally, circumstances change and we are eventually able to take on a case.
 As an environmental law charity, we do our best to take on as many cases as possible, keeping our lawyers and staff busy (and people and companies who threaten the environment on their toes.)
-In situations where we cannot take on a case, we put folks in touch with another organization we think can help, or refer them to other counsel.
+In situations where we cannot take on a case, we put folks in touch with another environmental law organization we think can help, or refer them to other counsel.

 What can I do to help?